-Members have also been involved in disputes in Oceania, including between the Government of a group of Pacific Islands and a New Zealand contractor concerning the construction of a road.
-One of the most renowned construction lawyers and arbitrators in the region, Professor Doug Jones AO, is a door tenant.
+Members have also been involved in disputes in Oceania, particularly energy, mining and transport disputes, including between the Government of a group of Pacific Islands and a New Zealand contractor concerning the construction of a major road.
+One of the most renowned construction lawyers and arbitrators in the region, Professor Doug Jones AO, is a door tenant at Atkin Chambers.

 Disputes in Central Asia and India